gapz1up/Token-Login/README.md

 # Token-Login
-Login to other Minecraft accounts with the SSID.
+Login to a Minecraft account with a Session ID.

-1.8.9 Forge
+Requires 1.8.9 Forge!

-Place in 'mods' folder
+Place in 'mods' folder (%appdata%\.minecraft\mods) Launch Minecraft
-Launch Minecraft
 Go into any server
-Type /login PASTE TOKEN
+Type /login YOUR SESSION ID

 Disconnect and reconnect.